udexon/PhosCloudless/YAHUDI_PSN_FSR2.md

 In YAHUDI, the upstream programming languages are different while the downstream programming language is Phos, hence convergence, represented by the letter Y, hence YAHUDI.

-#### ID-less Messaging & Cloudless Computing

-Existing cloud computing services rely on centralized identity management for coordination and messaging.
-Our ID-less messaging system enables decentralized coordination as well as bridging amongst existing cloud infrastructure, resulting in Cloudless Computing.

-This leads to truly untraceable anonymous communications, which can further enhance exchanges of cryptocurrencies, national currencies and bullions, finally bringing cryptocurrencies to 99% of the masses.

 #### Ecosystem of Programming Languages and Division of Labour

 In today's programming ecosystem, the lowest level or upstream functions are usually written in C/C++, or more precisely, compiled using GNU C/C++ or other equivalent open source compilers.